SanthoshSivarajan/ADAtlas/README.md

 ADAtlas is a single-file PowerShell script that produces a self-contained, interactive HTML map of an Active Directory forest.
 It is the visual companion to [ADCanvas](https://github.com/SanthoshSivarajan/ADCanvas) — where ADCanvas focuses on health, ADAtlas focuses purely on **what your AD looks like right now**.

 No health checks.
 No analysis.
 No scoring.
-Just an honest, complete picture of the current configuration.
+Just a complete picture of the current configuration.

 ---